haroonawanofficial/NG-NetMap/readme.md

 - **Fragmented ICMP Scanning**: Sends fragmented ICMP packets to evade detection systems.
 - **Covert Channel Scanning**: Searches for covert communication channels within a network or public facing IP using built-in Windows, Linux packet sniffer libraries.

-# Updated nmap services probe file
+# Updated nmap-service-probes file

-We ensured that the techniques correspond to the Nmap probe to correctly identify the service.
-Currently, it supports service identification and banner grabbing using the updated Nmap services probe file and the techniques from the original script.
-This way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
-It works with TCP/IP stack matching for Linux and Windows.
+We ensured that the the original techniques of the script should use service probing from nmap-service-probes so this way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
+- Updated nmap-service-probes file have support for ports
+- Updated nmap-service-probes file have spport for TCP/IP stack matching for Linux and Windows

 # Evasion Techniques Used